 When you submit your application for disability benefits, make sure that you provide Social Security with the names, dates, and locations of all the medical providers you’ve seen for your TBI.
 The agency will want to see admission and discharge dates of any hospital stays, as well as progress notes from your doctors, neurologists, and rehabilitation specialists.

-You can begin your application for Social Security disability benefits using the following methods:
+You can file for Social Security disability benefits using the following methods: